chaos-polymtl/lethe/doc/source/theory/multiphase/cfd/cahn-hilliard.rst

   & = \eta\nabla\phi + \nabla\psi
   \end{align}

-We then define a modified pressure :math:`\hat{p}`, which corresponds to the usual pressure in the bulk phases and varies more smoothly in the interface `[2] <https://doi.org/10.48550/arXiv.1911.06718>`_.
+We then define a modified pressure :math:`\hat{p}`, which corresponds to the usual pressure with the additional :math:`\psi` term.
+This new pressure is the same in the bulk phases and varies more smoothly in the interface `[2] <https://doi.org/10.48550/arXiv.1911.06718>`_.
 Then, to take into account the change of momentum of the system due to the diffusive flux of species, we add the following term into the momentum equation:

 .. math::